buyizhiyou/YYM/DDU/README.md

 --ood_dataset: OoD dataset to compute AUROC
 --load-path: /path/to/pretrained/models/
 --model: model architecture to load (wide_resnet/vgg16)
---runs: number of experimental runs
+--run: number of experimental run
 -sn: whether the model was trained using spectral normalization
 --coeff: Coefficient for spectral normalization
 -mod: whether the model was trained using architectural modifications